-- Visit https://www.google.com/business/ and either sign in or click “Start Now.”
+- Visit https://www.google.com/business/ and click “Manage now.”
 You’ll be able to either select your business (if Google already knows it exists) or add a new business.

-- Update your company’s contact information, making sure the name, phone number and physical address are correct and match your other listings online (your website, Facebook, etc.).
+- Update your company’s contact information, making sure the name, phone number and physical address are correct and match your website, Facebook and other online listings.

 - Verify your Google My Business listing.
-Google usually does this via a postcard sent to your business’ location or a phone call.
-There will be a verification code you have to enter into your account to make sure you are, in fact, the business owner.
+Google usually does this via a postcard sent to your physical address or a phone call.
+There will be a verification code you have to enter into your account to make sure you’re authorized to make changes to the listing.

 Suggest an Edit

 Any Google user can suggest updates to your company’s information.
-If these suggestions are accepted by Google (that doesn’t necessarily mean they’re correct), they’ll be published to your listing in Google Search and Maps results.
+If these suggestions are accepted by Google, they’ll be published to your listing—even if they’re incorrect.
 Google isn’t super clear about why they accept some changes and not others, but they do say that they “use automated systems to detect for spam and fraud, but [they] tend not to share details behind our processes so as not to tip off spammers or others with bad intent.”

-You’ll want to log in regularly to make sure your hours, address, phone number, category, etc. are all correct.
+You’ll want to log in regularly to make sure your hours, address, phone number and category are all correct.

 Write a Review